ircam-ismm/node-web-audio-api/README.md

 | Linux x64 gnu                | ✓        |
 | Linux arm gnueabihf (RPi)    | ✓        |
 | Linux arm64 gnu (RPi)        | ✓        |

+If you need another platform to be supported, please fill an [issue](https://github.com/ircam-ismm/node-web-audio-api/issues) and we will see what we can do.

 ## Manual Build